eser/immunity/packages/01_immunity/README.md

 ### filterArray(instance, predicate)

-returns matching items from an array.
+returns matching items from an array or a generator.

 ```js
 import filterArray from 'immunity/lib/filterArray';